Dougie105/learningjournal/readme.md

 <h1>What is a growth mindset?</h1>

-Growth mindset is keeping your mond open to new ways of learning and being okay with accepting failure as part of your journey.
+<strong><em>Growth mindset is keeping your mond open to new ways of learning and being okay with accepting failure as part of your journey.</strong></em>

 <h3>Staying in a growth mindset.</h3>